 RESEARCH & INSPIRATION

-This page is of articles & videos we find inspiring, extend our community of interdisciplinary collaborators & keep us going.
+This page is of PEOPLE, articles & videos we find inspiring, extend our community of interdisciplinary collaborators & keep us going.

 In this interview, the artistic director of the Centre for Fine Arts (BOZAR) discusses the artist’s role in this day and age, notes that art also emerges beyond the confines of picture frames, and points out how important it is for disciplines to interconnect.